-- Can.
-1397 § 1.
-One who commits homicide, or who by force or by fraud abducts, imprisons, mutilates or gravely wounds a person, is to be punished, according to the gravity of the offence, with the penalties mentioned in can.
-1336, §§ 2-4.
-In the case of the homicide of one of those persons mentioned in can.
-1370, the offender is punished with the penalties prescribed there and also in § 3 of this canon. - § 2.
-A person who actually procures an abortion incurs a latae sententiae excommunication. - § 3.
-If offences dealt with in this canon are involved, in more serious cases the guilty cleric is to be dismissed from the clerical state. - Can.
-1398 § 1.
-A cleric is to be punished with deprivation of office and with other just penalties, not excluding, where the case calls for it, dismissal from the clerical state, if he: - 1° commits an offence against the sixth commandment of the Decalogue with a minor or with a person who habitually has an imperfect use of reason or with one to whom the law recognises equal protection; - 2° grooms or induces a minor or a person who habitually has an imperfect use of reason or one to whom the law recognises equal protection to expose himself or herself pornographically or to take part in pornographic exhibitions, whether real or simulated; - 3° immorally acquires, retains, exhibits or distributes, in whatever manner and by whatever technology, pornographic images of minors or of persons who habitually have an imperfect use of reason. - § 2.
-A member of an institute of consecrated life or of a society of apostolic life, or any one of the faithful who enjoys a dignity or performs an office or function in the Church, who commits an offence mentioned in

-§ 1 or in can.
-1395 § 3 is to be punished according to the provision of can.
+A person who commits a homicide or who kidnaps, detains, mutilates, or gravely wounds a person by force or fraud is to be punished with the privations and prohibitions mentioned in can.
+1336 according to the gravity of the delict.
+Homicide against the persons mentioned in can.
+1370, however, is to be punished by the penalties established there.

+A person who procures a completed abortion incurs a latae sententiae excommunication.

+- 1° commits an offence against the sixth commandment of the Decalogue with a minor or with a person who habitually has an imperfect use of reason or with one to whom the law recognises equal protection; 2° grooms or induces a minor or a person - who habitually has an imperfect use of reason or one to whom the law recognises equal protection to expose himself or herself pornographically or to take part in pornographic exhibitions, whether real or simulated; - 3° immorally acquires, retains, exhibits or distributes, in whatever manner and by whatever technology, pornographic images of minors or of persons who habitually have an imperfect use of reason. - §2.
+A member of an institute of consecrated life or of a society of apostolic life, or any one of the faithful who enjoys a dignity or performs an office or function in the Church, who commits an offence mentioned in §1 or in can.
+1395 §3 is to be punished according to the provision of can.
 1336 §§ 2-4, with the addition of other penalties according to the gravity of the offence.

-TITLE VII
+TITLE VII General norm